Stormwater Management and Best Management Practices

 Low Impact Development (LID)

-- Low Impact Development solutions often include underground systems for temporary stormwater detention, retention or storage that preserve the surface utility of higher value land instead of building large detention ponds.
+• LID solutions often include underground systems for temporary stormwater detention, retention or storage that preserve the surface utility of higher value land.

-- RainSpace™ Stormwater Management Chambers are the most cost-effective means of meeting Low Impact Development stormwater management rules under parking lots, driveways and roads or under athletic fields, playgrounds, schoolyards, public plazas and open spaces.
+• RainSpace™ Underground Stormwater Detention or Retention Chambers are the lowest cost method of meeting LID regulations.
+They can be used under parking lots, driveways and roads or under athletic fields, playgrounds, schoolyards, public plazas and open spaces.

 NPDES – National Pollutant Discharge Elimination System

-The NPDES permit requirements address stormwater runoff flows over land or impervious surfaces to reduce pollutants that harm rivers, streams, lakes, and coastal waters.
-Stormwater controls known as Best Management Practices (BMPs) reduce harmful pollutants by controlling them at the property.
-Best Management Practices often involve water treatment in stormwater detention or retention systems.
+The NPDES permit requirements prevent stormwater run-off over impervious surfaces from polluting rivers, streams, lakes and coastal waters.
+Stormwater controls known as Best Management Practices (BMPs) reduce pollutants by controlling them at the property.
+BMPs often involve water treatment in stormwater detention or retention systems.
 BMPs may also use engineered bioswales to reduce pollutants.

-- RainSpace Stormwater Management Chambers are the most cost effective means of meeting NPDES Best Management Practices when greater water storage capacity is desired under bioswales or engineered wetlands.
+• RainSpace Underground Stormwater Management Chambers are the lowest cost means of meeting NPDES and BMP rules when greater capacity is needed to preserve useful surface area.

-- Each RainSpace Stormwater Management system design and installation is the result of a collaboration between the project engineers and contractors and our design staff at Rain Tech, Inc. We work together to provide the best and most economical system design.
+• Each RainSpace Stormwater Detention, Retention or Storage system is designed in collaboration with the project engineers and contractors and our design staff at Rain Tech, Inc. We work together to provide the best and most economical system design.

-- RainSpace Stormwater Detention and Retention Chambers are installed quickly and easily.
-The installing contractor lines the excavation with geotextile filter fabric (and an impermeable liner, if required for long term water storage) and the patented structural core tube bundles are quickly placed inside.
-Storm drain hook ups are made, the top is covered with the geotextile and the sides and top are back filled.
+• Chambers are installed quickly and easily.
+The excavation is lined with geotextile filter fabric (and an impermeable liner for long term water storage) and the patented structural core tubes are quickly placed inside.
+Inlet and drain hook ups are made, the top is covered with the geotextile and the sides and top are back filled.

-- All the materials are lightweight and are easily handled at the site and quickly installed without using cranes or large equipment.
+• All the materials are lightweight and are easily handled without cranes or large equipment.
 A typical commercial or institutional installation takes a small crew one or two days to complete.
-We send a senior technician to each installation site to advise the installing contractor’s crew during the installation.
+We send a senior technician to each installation site to advise the installing crew during the installation.

 Superior in Every Value Engineering Comparison

-Smallest Footprint – Fastest Installation – Least Labor – Lowest Cost
+Lowest Cost – Fastest Installation – Least Labor – Smallest Footprint